 § 22 Scrum (Master) Coach If the ScrumMaster is limiting the team’s growth due to her own shortcomings then she should periodically seek opportunities for reflection with a coach.

-§ 23 Fixed Work All work must be accounted for if the Product Owner is to use team velocity for release planning, yet not all development work can be time-boxed.
-Therefore, leave the work oriented toward the Product Owner out of the Production Episode time budget.
+§ 23 Fixed Work Product Owner must account for all work to use team velocity for release planning, yet not all development work can be time-boxed.
+Therefore, leave the fixed work of standard, recurring Scrum events out of the Production Episode time budget.

 § 24 Sprint Planning A Sprint aims to produce a potentially shippable product increment within a fixed time box.
-If the Scrum Team agrees on the Sprint Goal at the beginning of each Sprint, then they plan which PBIs should be completed and how the work is to be done.
+If the Scrum Team agrees on the Sprint Goal at the beginning of each Sprint, then they plan which PBIs to complete and how to do the work.

 § 25 Swarming Working on too many things at once reduces velocity and the quality of work.
 Therefore, have the whole Development Team work together on one Product Backlog Item at a time.